 Ms.Berger has lectured internationally on architectural education and topics in regional architecture and cultural sustainability.
-She will deliver a lecture on Neuroscience and Architecture in Moscow, Russia in Fall 2016.
-Berger has developed a new course on neuroscience for architects with neuroscientist Dr.Michael Arbib as part of NewSchool’s new Certificate.
-They first taught the course in Spring 2016 and are now using the course materials as the basis for a book that will serve both as a textbook and as a source for architects seeking to understand the growing relevance of neuroscience to architecture.
-Ms.Berger has brought internationally renowned architects and designers to the NewSchool as Chair of the Lecture Series Committee and is now embarking on a new project called Nexus, a monthly colloquium aimed to bring together international experts for research and debate in neuroscience and architecture.
+She recently delivered a lecture on Neuroscience and Architecture in Moscow, Russia.
+Ms.Berger has brought internationally renowned architects and designers to the NewSchool as Chair of the Lecture Series Committee and is now embarking on a new project called Frontiers, a monthly colloquium aimed to bring together international experts for research and debate in neuroscience and architecture.